canvas-gamification/canvas-gamification-junit-tests/src/oop/user_defined_classes/hard/q4/QuestionText.md

 ### Laundromat Class:

-Your `Laundromat` class should have the following items:
+Your `Laundromat` class should have the following items which should not be accessible from another class:

 - Attributes:
     - An `int` called **gymClothes**